opencog/opencog/opencog/eva/src/README.md

 Enhancement TODO List
 =====================
-A list of changes to the atomspace that could help with this:
+A random list of ideas.

-* Use TimeNode for time; use the Timeserver as needed
+* Integrate the authoring GUI.

+* Integrate the chatbot.

+* Integrate face recognition.
+This not only requires the API, but also needs SQL eabled to remember things.

+* Use the Timeserver ...
+The timeserver tracks intervals, so that queries can be performed against a time-range.
+It might make sense to redesign the timeserver to be native atomese.
+Anyway, none of the logic in the btree currently needs TimeServer functions.

+* However, there is a fair amount of "did a unit of time elapse since event XYZ" logic in the btree.
+Its kind-of klunky, and could use a better design.

-* SatisfactionLink is kind-of not-needed; should be able to directly execute SequentialAndLink, SequentialOrLink. or maybe not ...
+* SatisfactionLink is kind-of not-needed; should be able to directly execute SequentialAndLink, SequentialOrLink. (when there are no actual query variables in it!?)